by Mike Ratliff

 Next we are to add brotherly affection or brotherly kindness to our godliness.
 This is mutual sacrifice for one another.
 This means that genuine Christians should never treat other Christians shabbily.
 If there are needs then we should try to meet them.
 If encouragement is needed then we give it.
 If godly advice is needed then we do not hold it back.

-The last thing Peter tells us that we must add is love.
-This is AGAPE.
+The last thing Peter tells us that we must add is love or ἀγάπην.
 It is as if we will be totally selfless in our love to everyone as it flows from our brotherly affection which flows from our godliness which flows from our patience which flows from our self-control which flows from knowledge of God which flows from our moral excellence which flows from our faith which is a gift from God.

-Peter then says, “For if these qualities are yours and are increasing, they keep you from being ineffective or unfruitful in the knowledge of our Lord Jesus Christ.”
+Peter then says, “For if these qualities are yours and are increasing, they render you neither useless nor unfruitful in the true knowledge of our Lord Jesus Christ.”
 Is this needed in the USA version of Christianity?
 It sure is needed in my heart.
 If we become this virtuous then the promise is that we will be effective in the knowledge of our Lord Jesus Christ.
 Did you catch that?
 Why would this be true?

-Commit your work to the LORD, and your plans will be established.
-(Proverbs 16:3 ESV)
+And your plans will be established.
+Proverbs 16:3 (NASB)

 The virtuous Christian Peter is describing in this passage is committed to God in everything he or she does.
 All is under Christ’s Lordship.
 They are godly in character and effective in the knowledge of our Lord Jesus Christ.
 That means that whatever their role is in the Kingdom of God, they are effective there.
 The opposite is true if we are lazy Christians who are simply awaiting Heaven, watching TV as our major pastime, seldom opening our Bibles, selfishly hoarding our resources and time for ourselves then we will be ineffective or unfruitful in the Kingdom.
-“For whoever lacks these qualities is so nearsighted that he is blind, having forgotten that he was cleansed from his former sins.”
+“For he who lacks these qualities is blind or short-sighted, having forgotten his purification from his former sins.”
 I do not want my Saviour to return and find me in that worthless condition.
-“Therefore, brothers, be all the more diligent to make your calling and election sure, for if you practice these qualities you will never fall.”
+“Therefore, brethren, be all the more diligent to make certain about His calling and choosing you; for as long as you practice these things, you will never stumble.”

 I believe that Peter is telling us that genuine Christians will be drawn to become virtuous as he described here.
 They also diligently examine themselves to make their calling and election sure.
 However, false professors will do none of these things via the Spirit.
 They may very well do good works and look very good on the outside, but Jesus Himself said that not everyone who calls Him Lord, Lord are truly His.
 Only those who diligently grow in grace by practicing what Peter gave us here reveal themselves to be genuine.
 Many of us did not pursue this until many years after salvation.
 I am in this group.
 All I can say is God is patient and gracious.
 He had to take me through much to get me to surrender to His will in my walk.
 He did a mighty work there so that I could start this godly walk by His grace.